Survivorship: Late Effects After Radiation for Sarcoma (Chest)

 - You should have a yearly physical by your primary care provider.
 They should listen to your heart, check your blood pressure, look for signs of heart trouble such as swelling in your legs/feet, and check your cholesterol and blood sugar levels with a blood test.

-- If you are at a high risk of heart problems based on your treatments, your provider may suggest a screening echocardiogram to evaluate heart function.
+- If you are at a high risk of heart problems based on your treatments, your provider may order an echocardiogram (heart ultrasound) to look at your heart function before treatment.

-Radiation fields involving the lung can lead to scarring (fibrosis), inflammation (pneumonitis), and restrictive or obstructive lung disease.
+Radiation fields involving the lung can lead to scar tissue (called fibrosis), inflammation (pneumonitis), and restrictive or obstructive lung disease.

 - The risk for these problems is higher with higher doses of radiation, if you also got certain chemotherapies (bleomycin, busulfan, BCNU, and CCNU), or if you had part of the lung removed (lobectomy).

-- Radiation can cause scarring in the lungs that may affect blood vessels.
+- Radiation can cause scar tissue in the lungs that may affect blood vessels.
 Damage to the blood vessels can lead to coughing up blood.
 If you cough up blood, you should be checked out right away by a healthcare provider, either in the office or the emergency room.

 - At your yearly physical your provider will examine your lungs and ask about possible symptoms (cough, shortness of breath, wheezing).